 Debbie McComas has argued before the Texas Supreme Court, petitioned the United States Supreme Court, helped draft model patent jury charges for the Federal Circuit Bar Association, and defended foreign sovereigns from multiple continents.
 Whether before the highest courts or a trial court in rural East Texas, Debbie dedicates herself to her clients and brings practical solutions to uncommon problems.

-A consummate advocate, Debbie is also dedicated to her community and is proud to serve as co-chair of Haynes and Boone’s Pro Bono and Public Service Committee, and as President of her church.
+A consummate advocate, Debbie is also dedicated to her community and is proud to serve as co-chair of Haynes and Boone’s Pro Bono and Public Service Committee.
+She also serves as a member of the Board of her church.
 She is honored to have received the Light of Justice Award from the Texas Defender Service for her pro bono achievements.

 - Honored with the Texas Defender Service Light of Justice Award (2014)

 - Texas Super Lawyers - Rising Stars, Thomson Reuters, Appellate (2004-2008)